Roman Dziadkiewicz

 This is not general "institutional critique",

-but concrete work inside the museum:
+but a procesual investigation inside the museum:

 with the storage, representation, memory, hierarchy

-and mechanisms of power.
+and mechanisms of the power (and weakness).

 In 2007, during residency stays in Chemnitz,

-Museum der Transformation.
+Rom initiates Museum der Transformation.

 In 2008 he participates in